JNGO27/Next.js-Fundamentals/README.md

-This is an extremely simple app that is utilizing the fundamental concepts and features in Next.js.
+This is an extremely simple app that utilizes the fundamental concepts and features in Next.js.